thoera/nba_all_stars/README.md

 The 2016 NBA season is over (with one of the greatest comeback in history from Cleveland) and I will use that as a pretext to conduct a little analysis of the NBA All-Stars, that is the players who have been selected for the NBA All-Star Game at least once in their career.

 This analysis is mainly (if not entirely) a graphical analysis made in `R` with the help of the well known `ggplot2` package.
-And a hint of `Shiny` and `radarchart`.
+And a hint of `shiny` and `radarchart`.

-Data come from a variety of web sites ([Wikipedia](https://en.wikipedia.org), [Basketball-Reference.com](http://www.basketball-reference.com/)) with a little bit of web scraping (`Beautiful Soup` is a `Python` library designed for that particular task and a tool of choice).
+Data come from a variety of web sites ([Wikipedia](https://en.wikipedia.org), [basketball-reference.com](http://www.basketball-reference.com/)) with a little bit of web scraping (`Beautiful Soup` is a `Python` library designed for that particular task and a tool of choice).

-All data and code are available.

-## The Data
+## Data

 Wikipedia has a [list](https://en.wikipedia.org/wiki/List_of_NBA_All-Stars) of all the players who have been selected for the NBA All-Star Game.
 I decided to focus the analysis on a subset of that list: I kept only the players drafted in 1990 and after.
 That means 131 of the 406 NBA All-Stars.

 There are at least two reasons for that choice:
-* the NBA changed a few times the way (and what) statistics per game are collected ;
+* the NBA changed a few times how (and what) statistics per game are collected ;
-* (maybe the real reason) I don't really know the players before 1990.
+* I don't know the players drafted before 1990 as well (and that's probably the main reason).

-The wikipedia list is not very rich (the name of the player, the number and the year(s) of selection and that's it) so I used `Beautiful Soup` to gather more data by scraping the own Wikipedia page of each player and also  [Basketball-Reference.com](http://www.basketball-reference.com/) a website which has a lot of game statistics.
+The wikipedia list is not very rich (the name of the player, the number and the year(s) of selection and that's it) so I used `Beautiful Soup` to gather more data by scraping the own Wikipedia page of each player and also  [basketball-reference.com](http://www.basketball-reference.com/) a website which has a lot of game statistics.

 ## All-Star one time, All-Star all the time?